 This recent acquisition represents a significant shift in the exam process.
 The digital refraction system offers more accurate and a less time-consuming determination of your spectacle prescription.
 It also enables immediate one-touch comparison of your new prescription compared to your current spectacles.
 Prescription determinations can be frustrating for patients, but this system makes the process faster, more precise and easier for the patient to make subjective choices.

-Visual Field Analyzer:
+Visual Field Exam

 The Humphrey Visual Field Analyzer can quickly measure a patient’s peripheral vision.
-It uses a technology known as frequency doubling (FDT) to assess a patient’s sensitivity to movement and peripheral vision.
+It uses a technology known as frequency doubling to assess a patient’s sensitivity to movement and peripheral vision.
 It is used as a screening tool to aid in detecting glaucoma, optic nerve disease, as well as stroke and headache assessment.
 When not covered by OHIP, this ancillary test has a fee of $29.

 Our new Ipad application has four major benefits that we are happy to provide our patients as a complementary service.
-First, the app allows our patients to try on glasses so that they can be viewed while wearing their own glasses.
+First, the app allows our patients to try on glasses so that they can be viewed while wearing their own eyeglasses.
 The images can be emailed to family and friends for second opinions as well.
 Up to four frame styles can be compared simultaneously.
 The app also serves as a great visual educational tool on the different lens technologies and coatings that are available to them.
 It also allows us to show how thick the lenses will look based on a particular combination of prescription and frame choice.
 Last, but definitely not least, it allows us to take the precise frame and eye measurements to take full advantage of today’s digital lens technologies.
 This tool thereby allows us to provide superior, more accurate eyewear delivery and ultimately greater patient satisfaction in their visual outcome.